 He became an extern of the Hospitals of Paris, choosing the neurology and child psychiatry departments.
-In June 1934, he met the person who in a certain manner became his mentor: Artheme Galip, a Ukrainian diplomat, son of the last governor of Bukovina, before it was annexed by the U.S.S.R.
+In June 1934, he met the person who in a certain manner became his mentor: Artheme Galip, an Ukrainian diplomat, son of the last governor of Bukovina, before it was annexed by the U.S.S.R.
 After the annexation, Galip moved to France as a refugee.

 Galip left for South America and disappeared.
-Dr Lefebure, while continuing his medical studies, was left by himself to try and untangle the contradictory effects of the laying on of hands and the exercises Galip had taught him.
+Dr. LEFEBURE, while continuing his medical studies, was left by himself to try and untangle the contradictory effects of the laying on of hands and the exercises Galip had taught him.